theLadEli/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my GitHub"
 ---

-I'm glad you are here.
-I plan to talk about ...
+Hey, welcome!
+I'm just testing out this repo xD

+- [ ] This should show an empty Checkbox
+- [x]  This should show a checked box